FESTIVAL OF THE SINGING SOUL

-It all began modestly and without much publicity in the small town of Hajnówka in 1981.
-The originator and organizer of the future Festival is Mikołaj Buszko, who, with the help of two allies: Fr.
+It all started in 1981, quietly and without much publicity in the small town of Hajnówka.
+The originator and organizer of the future Festival is Mikołaj Buszko, who, with the aid of two allies he invited: representative of Orthodox Parish in Hajnówka – Fr.
 Michał Niegierewicz and Fr.
-Jerzy Szurbak, organized that year ”Days of Orthodox Church Music” in Hajnówka.
-Initially, they were planned for the month of January, but fate, or rather „great politics”, decided that they could take place only in the spring – in May, and so it remained.
-Could there be a better time to praise the Lord together, meeting the SINGING OF THE HEART AND SOUL?
+Jerzy Szurbak, artistic director of the Orthodox Church Music Ensemble of the Warsaw Chamber Opera, organized that year’s ”Days of Orthodox Church Music” in Hajnówka.
+Initially, they were intended to take place in January, but fate, or rather „grand politics”, decided that they would need to wait until spring – until May.
+And that’s how things remained from then on.
+Could there be a better time to jointly praise the Lord, than during a meeting between the songs of heart and soul?

 The next year was a breakthrough in the history of the Festival, as it was moved to the newly opened Holy Trinity Cathedral – the temple which is the pride of Hajnówka.

 After over a decade of efforts, late Father Dean Antoni Dziewiatowski, who served as Hajnówka’s Orthodox Parish pastor for over 40 years, obtained the permit to build this temple.
 The structure was designed by Professor of Architecture Aleksander Grygorowicz.
 Wall paintings were designed and created by Greek artist Dmitri Andonopulos.
 This is how the joint creation of a priest, the artists and craftsmen mentioned above, and members of the Orthodox Parish in Hajnówka became the site of the Festival, starting from the 2nd Days of Orthodox Church Music in Hajnówka.